MattEorlian/txtco/README.md

 txtco
 A lightweight C++ command-line text collector.
 It scans one or more directories for text files matching specified extensions, concatenates them into a single output file, or copies the result straight to the clipboard.

+how to get a quick start :

+It is recommended to add this .exe to PATH. and type "txtco help" for all info.

 (this readme written by ai.)

 Features